Kenya

 1. Where is Nairobi National Park located?

-Nairobi National Park is located approximately 7 kilometers (4 miles) south of Nairobi’s city center, making it one of the only national parks in the world within a capital city.
+Nairobi National Park is located approximately 7 kilometres (4 miles) south of Nairobi’s city centre, making it one of the only national parks in the world within a capital city.

 2. What makes Nairobi National Park unique?